 The true incidence and prevalence of RSIs is difficult to accurately quantify due to the nature of reporting as well as the inconsistency in operational definitions and measurement indicators.
 For example, inconsistency in reporting near misses, that is, situations of an incorrect count where the RSI is subsequently located prior to wound closure or prior to the patient leaving the operating room.
-Furthermore, there is very little data on miscounts, that is, situations where the count is deemed correct at the end of the procedure, yet an RSI is identified later after the wound is closed and the patient has left the operating room, and in many cases, the hospital.
+Furthermore, there are very little data on miscounts, that is, situations where the count is deemed correct at the end of the procedure, yet an RSI is identified later after the wound is closed and the patient has left the operating room, and in many cases, the hospital.

-The original definition of RSI in Australia was changed from 'retained instruments or other material after surgery requiring re-operation or further surgical procedure' in 2002 to 'unintended retention of a foreign object in a patient after surgery or other invasive procedure resulting in serious harm or death' in 2018.56 Serious harm is defined by the Australian Commission on Safety and Quality in Health Care (ACSQHC) as being permanent or long-term physical harm, permanent or longterm loss of function, shortened life expectancy, or the patient requiring life-saving surgical or medical intervention.56 This implies that if no serious harm or death results, then the incident does not need to be reported.
+The original definition of RSIs in Australia was changed from "retained instruments or other material after surgery requiring re-operation or further surgical procedure" in 2002 to "unintended retention of a foreign object in a patient after surgery or other invasive procedure resulting in serious harm or death" in 2018.56 Serious harm is defined by the Australian Commission on Safety and Quality in Health Care as being permanent or longterm physical harm, permanent or long-term loss of function; shortened life expectancy, or the patient requiring life-saving surgical or medical intervention.56 This implies that if no serious harm or death results, then the incident does not need to be reported.
 This would also exclude near misses where the missing item was found before the wound was closed or the patient was transferred from the operating room.
 However, once again, this limits the opportunity to estimate true risk.

-By contrast, in the United States of America (USA), the current Joint Commission definition is that 'an unintended retained foreign object (URFO) [is] an object that is retained after skin closure has occurred following an invasive procedure'57; that is, the definition is not limited to cases where the retention results in serious harm or death and does not specify that the patient has left the operating room.
-Contrary to this, the definition from the National Quality Forum, also in the USA, states, '...the patient has been taken from the operating/procedure room' (pB-4) [sic].
-In the United Kingdom, the 2009 never-event was called 'retained surgical instrument postoperation', then 'retained instrument' and, finally, in 2011 'retained foreign body post-operation'.58 The definitional inconsistency around the world has the potential to impact on the accuracy of indicators not only of actual RSIs but also of the true risk, making benchmarking problematic and contributing to the underestimation of the extent of the problem.
+By contrast, in the USA, the current Joint Commission definition is that "an unintended retained foreign object (URFO) [is] an object that is retained after skin closure has occurred following an invasive procedure",57 that is, the definition is not limited to cases where the retention results in serious harm or death and does not specify that the patient has left the operating room.
+Contrary to this, the definition from the National Quality Forum, also in the United States, states, " ... the patient has been taken from the operating/procedure room" (pB-4).
+In the United Kingdom, the 2009 never event was called "retained surgical instrument postoperation", then "retained instrument", and finally in 2011, "retained foreign body postoperation".58 The definitional inconsistency around the world has the potential to impact on the accuracy of indicators not only of actual RSIs but also of the true risk, making benchmarking problematic and contributing to the underestimation of the extent of the problem.
 Standardised data collection is important for accurately interpreting outcomes data.59 What is needed is a globally standardised ontology and taxonomy including operational definitions and clearly demarcated measurement indicators, and mandatory reporting based on these standard indicators.

-Open access to data
+Open Access to Data